Help Your Autistic Child Make Friends: What Worked for My Son and Me

 A spectrum disorder refers to a group of disorders with similar characteristics but wide-ranging intensity.
 One person may have mild symptoms while another has severe ones.
 The three different types of autism spectrum disorders are 1. “classic" autism 2.
 Asperger syndrome and 3.
 Pervasive Developmental Disorder Not Otherwise Specified (PDDNOS).

-10 Strategies for Helping Your Child With Autism Make Friends
+8 Strategies for Helping Your Autistic Child Make Friends

 1. Focus on Quality Friendships, Not Quantity

-Even if your child has only one buddy, this is a triumph and reason to celebrate.
+Even if your child has only one buddy, this is a reason to celebrate.
 Foster that relationship in any way you can.
-My son had only one buddy for many years, but it became a strong, meaningful friendship that built the foundation for future relationships.
-It showed him that friendships were fun and that was HUGE.
+My son had only one pal for many years, but it became a strong, meaningful friendship that built the foundation for future ones.
+It showed him that other kids were fun and that was HUGE.

 2. Appreciate the Enormous Value of Play Dates